Shait6/Multi-VM/README.md

 | `enableAutoRemediation` | `true` to assign and trigger policy remediation |

 CI integration:
-- GitHub Actions and Azure DevOps pipelines orchestrate the same steps; pass `Regions` and `retentionProfile` through pipeline variables.
+- GitHub Actions and Azure DevOps pipelines included in this repo illustrate building, deploying and optionally running remediation.
+Use the centralized parameter file for predictable runs and to avoid embedding secrets in pipeline YAML.

 ---

 ## 7 — Troubleshooting & validation

-- If a deployment shows `ResourceGroupNotFound`, re-run `Deploy-BackupInfra.ps1` with the correct `-Regions` parameter; the script now pre-creates `rsv-rg-<region>` groups.
+- Resource group missing: if a deployment fails with `ResourceGroupNotFound`, confirm the `Regions` parameter and re-run `Deploy-BackupInfra.ps1`.
+The script pre-creates `rsv-rg-<region>` resource groups to reduce nested-deployment failures.
-- If remediation fails with `FailedIdentityOperation`, ensure the shared UAI exists and has the required role at subscription scope. `Start-BackupRemediation.ps1` will attempt to create the UAI and a subscription role assignment if permitted by the caller.
+- Identity failures: `FailedIdentityOperation` typically indicates the caller lacks permission to create or use the UAI, or the identity was removed. `Start-BackupRemediation.ps1` contains deterministic fallback logic that will attempt to create the shared UAI and to create a subscription role assignment if the caller has the required permissions.
+- Stale compiled artifacts: do not rely on an old `bicep-build/main.json` produced before recent edits to `main.bicep`.
+Rebuild the artifact after code changes or allow the deployment script to build from source.

+Useful commands:

+- Inspect subscription deployment outputs (deployment name used by `Deploy-BackupInfra.ps1`):
-- Use `az deployment sub show --name <deployName> --query properties.outputs -o json` to inspect deployment outputs (the subscription deployment emits `userAssignedIdentityIds` and other outputs).
+  `az deployment sub show --name <deployName> --query properties.outputs -o json`

-Validation tips:
+- List RSV groups created by the solution:
-- Confirm resource groups: `az group list --query "[?starts_with(name,'rsv-')].name" -o tsv`
+  `az group list --query "[?starts_with(name,'rsv-')].name" -o tsv`
+- Check User Assigned Identity:
-- Confirm identity exists: `az identity show -g rsv-rg-westeurope -n uai-westeurope -o json`
+  `az identity show -g rsv-rg-westeurope -n uai-westeurope -o json`
-- Confirm policy assignment: `az policy assignment show -n enable-vm-backup-anyos-westeurope -o json`
+- Confirm policy assignment:
+  `az policy assignment show -n enable-vm-backup-anyos-westeurope -o json`

 ---

 ## 8 — Recommended hardening

-- Use least-privilege principals in CI; allow the deployment principal permission to create the UAI and to create a role assignment, or have a separate security process to create the subscription role assignment for the UAI.
+- Enforce least privilege: prefer a deployment principal scoped to the minimal operations required.
+For subscription-level role assignments you may use a privileged onboarding step handled by an operator or a separate security pipeline.
-- Lock down vault networking (private endpoints / firewall rules) according to your security posture; Bicep module supports public network settings.
+- Protect vault access: apply private endpoints, firewall rules, and network rules according to your security posture; the `recoveryVault` module supports configurable networking patterns.
+- Audit and monitor remediation: use Azure Policy Insights and Activity Logs to track remediation operations performed by the shared UAI.

 ---

 ## 9 — Summary

-This repository delivers a compact, policy-driven automation to ensure tagged VMs are protected with Azure Backup across regions.
-The key operational decisions in the current implementation are:
+This repository provides a pragmatic, auditable and repeatable pattern to ensure tagged VMs are protected by Azure Backup across regions.
+The primary operational choices are:

-- Single shared UAI (created in the first selected region) used to run remediation across all regions.
+- A single shared UAI (created in the first selected region) to execute remediation in a controlled and auditable manner.
-- Subscription-scoped Bicep orchestration that creates/vets regional resource groups and vaults.
+- Subscription-scoped Bicep orchestration for consistent RSV and policy provisioning.
-- Deterministic, idempotent PowerShell scripts for infra deployment and remediation.
+- Deterministic PowerShell scripts with `-NoArtifacts` options suitable for CI runs and local execution.

+If you would like, I can:

-If you want me to add a short `README` section with examples for CI (GitHub Actions / Azure DevOps) showing the minimum variables to pass, I can append that quickly.
+- add a short CI examples section showing the minimal pipeline variables required, or
+- run a quick validation on the repository to detect any references to deprecated artifacts (e.g., stale compiled JSON in `bicep-build/`).